Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-To demonstrate rFIA's capacity to simplify the development of area-level small domain estimators of forest variables, we estimate the distribution of contemporary forest carbon stocks by county across the CONUS using a spatial Fay-Herriot model \citep{fay1979estimates, petrucci2006small}.
-This process consists of two primary stages: (1) produce direct estimates of carbon stocks and associated variances for each county (i.e., domain), and (2) ``smooth'' direct estimates using a model constructed from domain-average climate variables and spatial random effects to improve precision of estimated quantities within each domain.
+To demonstrate rFIA's capacity to simplify development of domain-level small area estimators, we estimate contemporary forest carbon stocks by county across the CONUS using a spatial Fay-Herriot model \citep{fay1979estimates, petrucci2006small}.
+This process consists of two primary stages: (1) produce post-stratified estimates of carbon stocks and associated variances for all forestland in each county (i.e., domain), and (2) ``smooth'' post-stratified estimates using a model constructed from domain-average climate variables and spatial random effects to improve precision of estimated quantities within each domain.
+Figure \ref{fig:diagram1} provides a conceptual diagram that illustrates key steps in our general estimation approach.

-FIA measures/models forest carbon variables on all forested inventory plots \citep{domke2021}.
-The \textit{carbon} function in rFIA draws from these data to produce population estimates of forest carbon stocks, where carbon stocks include the following ecosystem components: live overstory, live understory, standing dead wood, down dead wood, litter, and soil organic material.
+FIA measures/models forest carbon variables on all forested portions of inventory plots \citep{domke2021}.
+Here, forestland is defined as land with at least 10\% tree canopy cover (or had previously, or is expected to have in the future) that occurs in a patch of at least 0.4 ha in extent and that is not narrower than 37 meters.
+The carbon() function in rFIA draws from forest carbon variables to produce population estimates of forest carbon stocks, where carbon stocks include the following ecosystem components: live overstory, live understory, standing dead wood, down dead wood, litter, and soil organic material.
 Here live overstory, live understory, and standing dead wood encompass both aboveground and belowground carbon stocks.
-FIA classifies conditions as forestland if they are at least 10-percent stocked by trees of any size, including land that formerly had such tree cover and that will be naturally or artificially regenerated \citep{database}.
-Treed conditions must be at least 0.4ha in size and 120 feet wide measured stem-to-stem from the outer-most edge (e.g., fence rows are generally excluded).